 Birding capabilities do vary from one guide to the next, however, so specify your interest when you ask for a guide.
 To secure the services of a guide for a nationwide tour of birding hotspots, contact our numbers and we’ll find you an available knowledgeable guide to take you around Uganda.

 Uganda Birding Guides

-Birders in Uganda are also better informed than ever before with the publication of Stevenson and Fanshawe’s Field Guide to the Birds of East Africa in 2002.
-This superb book means that for the first time birdwatchers species were recorded in the country.
+Birders in Uganda are also better informed than ever before with the publication of Stevenson and Fanshawe’s Field Guide to the Birds of East Africa in 2002 with latest second edition released in 2020.
+This superb book means that for the first time birders species were recorded in the country.

 Harder to obtain, but worth searching for, is the access to accurate depictions, descriptions and distribution details for every which is more specific Where to Watch Birds in Uganda by Russouw and Sacchi contains excellent site descriptions.
 Few visitors to Uganda will depart totally unmoved by its avian wealth, but they will tend to arrive in the country with a wide variety of expectations.

 The Birds of Uganda That Will Blow You Away

 Those European visitors for whom birdwatching ranks as a pursuit on a perversity level with stamp collecting might well revise that opinion when first confronted by a majestic fish eagle calling high from a riverine perch, or a flock of Abyssinian ground hornbills marching with comic intent through the savanna.